Humanize is a guided tour of what the next era in leadership and management will look like.

 “Humanize offers practical content and insightful thinking that will help businesses make the deep changes needed to thrive in today’s social world.”—Mike Smith, author of Matchpoint and President of Forbes.com

-Viewing this prezi takes about five minutes and it covers most of the core ideas in the book.
+Viewing this prezi takes about five minutes, and it covers the core ideas in the book.

 Jamie and Maddie have been collaborating for a few years on the intersection of social media and leadership.
 Maddie is a well-known blogger and partner in a successful social media consulting firm working with associations and nonprofits, SocialFish, and Jamie has been consulting to organizations on issues of leadership, conflict, and strategy for ten years.
 In 2009 they started to work together on the idea of the “social organization,” acknowledging that social media wasn’t just changing marketing and communications.
 It was challenging some of the tried and true principles of organizational leadership, structure, process, and behavior.
 In 2011 their collaboration came together in this book.